Running Dry: Looming Water Shortages in The United States (2012)

 Some areas of the United States are already experiencing acute water shortages, a trend that will spread throughout the country in the coming years.
 Compounding the problem are outdated public water systems that pose health and safety hazards to millions of Americans.
 The estimate to repair our outdated water supply infrastructure is between $500 billion and $1 trillion.

-Population growth has cancelled out all the gains in conservation and is resulting in an overall rate of use that continues to put a severe strain on the nation's water supply.
+Population growth has canceled out all the gains in conservation and is resulting in an overall rate of use that continues to put a severe strain on the nation's water supply.

 Immigration has been the primary driver of U.S. population growth since 1970.
 Between the 2000 and 2010 Censuses, the U.S. population increased by 27 million, with immigrants and their progeny accounting for 70 percent of the increase.
 Demographers project that immigration will account for an increasingly higher percentage of U.S. population growth in the coming decades.